nxtreaming/FFdynamic/asset/transcode.md

                                              DavDefaultInputStreamletTag("test_input"), inputOption);
 ```

 Here, we use a predefined input streamlet builder to build all components.
-A streamlet is a set of components, with convinient components' manage functionalities (start, stop, pause, etc.. and input/output data interface).
+A streamlet is a set of components, with convenient components' manage functionalities (start, stop, pause, etc.. and input/output data interface).

 After build input/output streamlet, connect them by: